schrmad/virtual_voting_booth/README.md

 	[ID 10], please input 1 / 01 for nominee 1 or 2 / 02 for nominee 2: 01

 	Finally, a user casts their vote.
 Nominee 1 represents the Republican Party, and nominee 2 represents the Democratic Party.
-After inputing their vote, this user should see the following message:
+After inputting their vote, this user should see the following message:

 	Verify passed!
 (On failure, throw exception)
 	Backend: secure transfer successful!
 	Thank you [ID 10] for casting vote

-Phase 3: Results
+## Phase 3: Results
 	SAMPLE:
 	Voting session over.
 We are pleased to announce that:
 	Democratic Party has won